yiweiheru/1D-mu-Degasperis-Procesi_LDGsolver/README.md

 # gDP_pgm
-A try to solve the d-p equa.
+A try to use the LDG method to solve the $\mu$-DP equation.